 - name of railroad

 - car number

 - car type

 - AAR type

 - a color code according to chapter 8

-- owner of the car

 For color coding self adhesive points from Herma or Avery Zweckform can be used.
-For easy identification a picture of the car on the front of the card is recommended.
+For easy identification it would be nice to have a picture of the car on the front of the card.